natalialisctrl/finance-fore/replit.md

 ## Overview

-EconoSmart Budget is a comprehensive economic budgeting application that combines real-time economic data tracking with smart purchase recommendations.
-The application helps users make informed purchasing decisions by analyzing price trends, economic indicators, and personal budget patterns.
-Built as a full-stack application with React frontend and Express backend, it provides an intelligent dashboard for budget-conscious users.
+EconoSmart Budget is a comprehensive economic budgeting application that combines real-time economic data tracking with AI-powered smart purchase recommendations.
+The application helps users make informed purchasing decisions by analyzing price trends, economic indicators, and personal budget patterns using machine learning algorithms.
+Built as a full-stack application with React frontend and Express backend, it provides an intelligent dashboard with predictive analytics for budget-conscious users.

 ## User Preferences